FeijiangHan/ZeroTuning/README.md

 !unzip data.zip -d data
 ```

-2. Open the notebook using the Colab link above
+2. Export the ipynb and open the notebook using the Colab
 3. Follow the step-by-step cells to test the model
 4. (Optional) Experiment with your own inputs or datasets by modifying the code